Whose name and contact details are on the HomeSell property listing I've just seen?

-All Homesell properties are being sold privately, so the contact details are generally those of the property owner (or their representative such as a parent, solicitor, friend etc).
+HomeSell properties are being marketed on a private sale basis, or using HomeSell Pro which involves a licensed salesperson.
+The contact details are generally those of the property owner (or their representative such as a parent, solicitor, friend etc).
+Where a HomeSell Pro salesperson is handling the initial enquiries on behalf of the vendor, their details will be clearly displayed.

 How can I make an offer?

 There are various ways to make an offer on a private sale property.
-See our 'How to make an offer' information in the 'Buyers' Guide' section of this website for more detailed information.
+Take a read through the 'How to make an offer' information in the 'Buyers' Guide' section of this website for more detailed information.

 How do I view a Homesell property?

-Just like a regular agent listing, Homesell properties will be advertised as 'Phone to view' or they will be running open homes on certain days/times.
-Check the web listing for current viewing instructions details or phone the owner direct.
+Just like a regular agent listed property, HomeSell properties will be advertised as 'Phone to view' or they will be running open homes on certain days/times.
+Check the web listing for current viewing instructions details or phone the owner direct to make a time to call in to see it.

 Will the owner be negotiable on their price?